Basic Payment Scheme

 - Areas under Christmas Trees are not eligible for the BPS

-- Land acquired (through purchase or inheritance) can be planted and considered eligible for an BPS payment provided it satisfies all of the eligibility criteria outlined above
+- Land acquired (through purchase or inheritance) can be planted and considered eligible for a BPS payment provided it satisfies all of the eligibility criteria outlined earlier.

 - Where land was planted and entitlements consolidated in the past, it is no longer necessary to continue farming the remaining land for a five-year period.

 All farmers eligible for payment under the BPS are subject to greening.
-However, over 90% of applicants will automatically qualify for the Greening Payment on the basis of their current farming practices (e.g. more than 75% permanent pasture).
+However, many applicants will automatically qualify for the Greening Payment based on their current farming practices.

-Both BPS eligible forestry and Short Rotation Coppice are reckonable as Ecological Focus Areas (EFAs) if declared as EFA in the application.
-For forestry to be eligible, ensure it satisfies the eligibility requirements under the Basic Payment Scheme (PDF, page 73).
 Each hectare of eligible forestry is equal to 1.0 hectares of EFA.
 Each hectare of Short Rotation Coppice (SRC) can be deemed equivalent to 0.3 hectares of EFA.
-BPS-eligible afforested land and Short Rotation Coppice must be located on your holding.
+BPS-eligible afforested land and Short Rotation Coppice must be located on the applicant's holding.
 Farmers are required to separately declare all their EFA areas and features.
 Provision is made on the online facility to make the EFA declaration at the level of each parcel.

-Short Rotation Coppice is classified as a permanent crop under EU regulations (see BPS Terms and Conditions page 56 for further details, PDF).
+Short Rotation Coppice is classified as a permanent crop under EU regulations (pages 58/59 of DAFM BPS T&Cs).
 Therefore, while the area is not classified as arable land, the area under SRC may be taken into account when initially calculating the 5% EFA requirement (if the SRC is declared as an EFA area).
 BPS eligible forestry is also used to calculate the 5% EFA requirement if declared as an EFA area.

-Hedgerows and trees in a line have been designated as Landscape Features under Cross Compliance and such qualifying features are eligible to draw down payments under BPS and greening (see BPS Terms and Conditions pages 52-54 re qualification criteria, conversion and weighting factors for EFA purposes, PDF).
+Hedgerows and trees in a line are designated as Landscape Features under Good Agricultural and Environmental Condition (GEAC).
+Such qualifying features are eligible to draw down payments under BPS and Greening (pages 34-35 re Landscape Features and 54-60 re qualification criteria, conversion and weighting factors for EFA purposes of DAFM BPS T&Cs).

 Field copses are areas of trees/scrub that, to be eligible as an EFA, must be in or adjacent to an arable parcel.
-A Field Copse greater than 0.3 hectares qualifies as an EFA area from 2018 but the EFA contribution is capped at 0.45 ha (0.3 X 1.5).
-A field copse of 0.3 ha is equivalent to 0.45 ha of EFA.
 To qualify as a Field Copse an area must meet the following requirements:

 - Must be adjacent to (touching) or within the arable land and be declared by the claimant.
 EFAs are considered to be adjacent to arable land when they are physically touching an agricultural parcel on the longest edge of the concerned EFA.
 Illustrated examples are given in a Guide to Greening, available on the DAFM website